Screenshot of Impaler

 Screenshot of Cuphead Cuphead (Unity) makes you feel like you are inside a 1920s cartoon.

-Screenshot of Elderborn Elderborn (Unity) is an action game with massive environments, significant polish, and stellar performance.
+Screenshot of Elderborn Elderborn (Unity) is a polished action game with huge environments and good performance on the Steam Deck.

 Why I Avoided It

-Unity is also associated with titles that “feel” like Unity games.
+Unity is sometimes associated with titles that “feel” like Unity games.
 I attribute the “Unity feel” phenomenon to the overuse of common components and starter projects.
-The previous examples do not suffer from this.
+Cuphead and Elderborn shown above do not suffer from this.
 The developers took great care to ensure the visuals, physics, and camera implementations were tailored to the game they were making.
 Unfortunately, others feel like you are playing a reskinned tutorial.

 Despite the strengths of Unity, I disliked using it, and my interest in game development diminished.
 The aspects of game programming that I enjoyed the most (graphics and physics) were not a big part of the job.
 Instead, I glued pre-built components together, performed frustrating upgrades, and refactored code to avoid garbage collection.
 I found the Unity way of doing things at odds with the way I like to write software.